StevenTammen/bibledocs.org/content/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/conclusions-the-essence-of-god/_index.md

 ### An overview in words {#an-overview-in-words}

 {{< subjects >}}
-Blood of Christ > Satisfies both God's love and God's justice
+<a href="/subject-index/#blood-of-christ-satisfies-both-god-s-love-and-god-s-justice">Blood of Christ > Satisfies both God's love and God's justice</a>
 {{< /subjects >}}

 God's goodness overflows with love, providing grace for sinful Man: